 Student Action Papers

-As a catalyst for quicker reforms, we will develop an international student-led climate action ranking for HEIs.
-Currently, there are several such national rankings which will be referenced in creating the international ranking.
+As a catalyst for quicker reforms, we will develop student-led climate action rankings for HEIs.
+Currently, there are several such national rankings which will be referenced in creating more national rankings and an international ranking.
 This ranking aims to pressure HEIs to measure all of their emissions and improve their sub-targets and action plans every year.
 It would also be a useful tool that students can use when deciding where to study.

 Pre-Launch Event 30th October